webringapps/webringapps.github.io/content/_index.md

   title: null
   intro: null
   tiles:
+  - title: Clients
+    icon: fa-heart
+    content: We love our clients and keeping our clients happy is important for us
   - title: Web Security
     icon: fa-lock
     content: Our solutions are safe, with security we don't compromise!